Posted by media on September 5, 2017 at 9:00 AM

 The European Union has long hedged its bets on the use of electronic signatures.
-Back in 1999 when the Internet barely had 248 million users*, the EU Parliament had already approved its first directive to establish a common legal framework for eSignatures and encouraged their use among the then 15 member states.
+Back in 1999 the EU Parliament had already approved its first directive to establish a common legal framework for eSignatures, and encouraged their use among the then 15 member states.

 This post is also available in Spanish.